MARCH COURSE HIGHLIGHT – Save $50 this month!

 Is This Course For You?

-YES, if you want to know how to identify AND treat the patterns with the biggest impacts on the postpartum body
+• YES, if you want to know how to identify AND treat the patterns with the biggest impacts on the postpartum pelvis and body

-YES, if you want to help clients that have plateaued get to the root cause of dysfunction
+• YES, if you want to help clients that have plateaued get to the root cause of postpartum dysfunction

 Meet Your Instructor – Lynn Schulte, PT